tholemu/f5-agility-labs-nginx/docs/class2/module1/lab/lab1.rst

    while waiting for the pipeline to complete.

    #.
 Look at stage definitions near the top of the file, labled ``stages``,
-      and see there are two stages defined, ``build`` and ``cleanup``, these stages run in order, **sequentially**, but the stages Continous Integration Jobs (``$CI_JOB_NAME``) e.g. \ ``alpine3.9``, ``alpine3.10``, ``alpine3.11``, etc., within those stages run in **parallel**.
+      and see there are two stages defined: ``build`` and ``cleanup``, these stages run in order, **sequentially**, but the stages Continous Integration Jobs (``$CI_JOB_NAME``) e.g. \ ``alpine3.9``, ``alpine3.10``, ``alpine3.11``, etc., within those stages run in **parallel**.

    #.
 Look at the **CI_JOB_NAME**, ``alpine3.9``, and here like other jobs, we have set
-      a varible ``$NAME`` with ``nginx-plus-$CI_JOB_NAME-$CI_PIPELINE_ID``: This uses the Job name (``alpine3.9``) and the unique Pipeline ID of this run as the docker image name.
-Having a unique image name that references a build job allows us to roll back or deploy to a previously know good build
+      a varible ``$NAME`` with ``nginx-plus-$CI_JOB_NAME-$CI_PIPELINE_ID``: This uses the Job name (``alpine3.9``) and the unique Pipeline ID of this run as the Docker image name.
+Having a unique image name that references a build job allows us to roll back or deploy to a previously know good build.

 16. A Docker Container Registry is integrated into GitLab, and every project can have its own space to store its Docker images.
 We can see our image in the **Package** **>** **Container Registry**.
-On the Container Registry page, expand the title, and you will see a list of Docker images ready for use
+On the Container Registry page, expand the title and you will see a list of Docker images ready for use.

-    Here you should see your new **alpine3.11** image
+    Here you should see your new **alpine3.11** image:

     .. image:: ../images/image24.png